AI-SysBio/NoMaSS/README.md

 ### Simulating a non-Markovian system

-First, you need to install REGIR, or you can use the `REGIR.py` file provided in the repository:
+First, you need to install NoMaSS, or you can use the `NoMaSS.py` file provided in the repository:

-	- pip install REGIR
+	- pip install nomass

 Then, you can run a non-Markovian simulation with the toy example below, or load an `SBML` model directly into REGIR (check out the [REGIR/SBML](REGIR/SBML) folder for detailed instructions).
 Other examples, including the three biochemical systems described in the paper: Cell division, differentiation and RNA transcription, are provided in the `/REGIR/Examples` and `/REGIR/Biochemical_applications` folders.

-	import REGIR as gil
+	import nomass as ssa

 	#Set the simulation parameters:
 	class param: